lienebriede/habit-api/README.md

 - `custom_habit2`: A CharField that allows the user to define a custom habit for the second habit stack position.
 This field is optional and can be left blank.
 - `goal:` A CharField that represents the goal associated with the habit stack.
 It can either be set to 'DAILY' (the default value) or 'NO_GOAL'.
 - `created_at`: A DateTimeField that automatically records when the habit stack is created.
+- `active_until`: A DateField that defines the duration until which the habit stack is considered active.
+This field is used for extending habit stacks.
+Defaults to 7 days from the creation date.

+*Methods:*

+- `extend_habit(days)`
+Extends the active period of the habit stack by the specified number of days.
+This also sets the goal back to 'DAILY'.

+- `check_and_deactivate()`
+Checks if the habit stack is active_until date has passed.
+If so, it sets the goal to 'NO_GOAL' and saves the changes.

 *Note:*